Skip to main content

 Medication needs to be taken each day to control seizures.
 In most cases, one medicine can control seizures.
 A low dose is usually started at first.
 If this fails to control seizures, the dose may need to be increased or even changed to an alternative medication.

-See the separate leaflet called Treatments for Epilepsy.
+See the separate leaflet called Epilepsy medication and side-effects.

 What is the outlook?